-How much does a mobile app cost? $5,000, $50,000, or $500,000?
-As with anything, it all depends on what you want.
+How much does a mobile app cost today? $5,000, $50,000, or $500,000?
+As with anything, mobile app development costs depend on what you want.
 Remember: the devil is in the details.
-Costs also depend on the country where software developers live.
+Mobile app development costs also depend on the country where your chosen developers live.

 So, too, with a mobile app.
 Your call: your cost.